Introduction

 • Door entry maintenance

-All of the above charges are set and collected by the housing provider.
-Depending on your income you may qualify for Housing Benefit to help towards your rent.
-Your landlord will help you to apply for this.
+The housing provider sets and collects these charges.
+Depending on your income, you might get Housing Benefit to help with your rent.
+Your landlord will help you apply for this.

 • Care and Support Cover

-As well as the accommodation costs, there is a standard amount that is payable towards the 24-hour on-site staff team, who can respond if you need them.
-If you have eligible care or support needs, you will be financially assessed and pay what you can afford.
-If you do not have eligible care and support needs, you will have to pay the full amount.
-This is a social care charge which will be collected by the on-site providers.
+As well as the accommodation costs, you also need to pay for the 24-hour on-site staff team who can help you if needed.
+If you have eligible care or support needs, they will check how much you can afford to pay.
+If you don’t have care or support needs, you will have to pay the full amount.
+This social care charge is collected by the on-site providers.

 • Care costs (Individual care needs)